valtlfelipe/statuscenter/README.md

 - Dashboard with overview of current page status
 - List all incidents (open, resolved and maintenances)
 - Create new updates on open incidents
-- Create new incident
+- Create new incidents
-- Schedule new maintenance
+- Schedule new maintenances
+- Switch between pages on same account
-- Automatic dark mode
+- Dark mode
 - No tracking or ads

 More to come...